 The more expensive end includes LifeLock protection.
 Alongside identity theft protection, Norton 360 is confident enough in its protection to provide $25,000 in stolen funds reimbursement, with up to $1,000,000 to pay for lawyers and experts, should you become a victim of identity theft.

-If you decide Norton isn’t what you want, all of Norton’s plans include a 60-day money-back guarantee.
+Norton offers a 60-day money-back guarantee on annual plans and a 14-day refund period on monthly subscriptions.
 Although this makes up for having no free trial, the lack of a free version will be a problem for some.
 Those who want a free alternative might prefer software like Avast Pro.

 65 % – Decent

-At the top of Norton’s home page is a dropdown menu with all of the available products.
+Norton’s user-friendliness starts with a clear dropdown menu at the top of the home page showing all available products.
 Upon subscribing to one of the plans, you get an option to download the installer.
 This does almost everything on its own to install Norton, and it only stopped to ask us to remove an antivirus software that was still on the computer.
 This is because different antiviruses can interfere with each other.

 The first thing shown after the download is the “my Norton” window.
 This gives good access for setting up cloud storage, the password manager and the scanning options.
 You can also set it to display the classic launcher on startup.
 This window makes more obscure settings and features, like the disk cleanup, more accessible.